muppet9010/Factorio-Stasis-Mine/README.md

 Mod Settings
 -----------

-- Control if all or just opposing force's entities are frozen in stasis when a mine detonates.
+- Control if all or just opposing force's entities are frozen in stasis when a stasis weapon detonates.
 - Control the time things are frozen for.
 Defaults to 20 seconds
+- Mod startup settings to disable each of the stasis weapon types.
+This disables the technologies, recipes and item lists for the stasis weapon.
+It doesn't remove the items so they can still be used via other mods in game.

 Notes